 I then took a career break when I had my children, two energetic sporty boys.
 Once both my sons were in full time education I returned to work in a specialist education provision for children with ASD, based within a mainstream secondary school, but soon moved to a mainstream primary to work in a nurture/support class for children with additional needs.
 During this time, I continued my studying to complete a three year course in Therapeutic Play, as well as achieving my HLTA status.

 In December 2015 I was pleased to become a part of the Bronte family – working in Year 3 as well as providing specialist interventions.
 When not at school I enjoy spending time with family and friends, travelling and reading.

 After leaving school I started work at Nat West Bank, enjoying the variety of many different roles.
 However once I had my first daughter I decided that commuting to London wasn’t for me and began child minding my nephew.
 Once I had my second daughter I became a parent helper at their school and realised that this was really an enjoyable and fulfilling role.

-Shortly afterwards I began working at my children’s pre -school gaining qualifications in Early Years child care and Education and became the Pre – Schools Deputy Supervisor.
+Shortly afterwards I began working at my children’s Pre-School gaining qualifications in Early Years child care and Education and became the Deputy Supervisor at the Pre-School.

 In 2012 an opportunity arose to work with older children and I left to become a Teaching assistant at a local school, a role which I love.
 I am looking forward to a new challenge, supporting the children at Bronte School.